TheSoftDiamond/NoTimeOffMod/README.md

 ## Known Issues

 - There is an issue when cycling 1 Day Left to 0 Days left where the game will flash the deadline for a second on one of the screens.
+It may also do this when it hits deadline leaving from company.
 This shouldn't actually affect gameplay.

 ## Known incompatibilities